How the Best Worksite Wellness Programs Change Behavior Updated 2022

 This campaign uses each of the behavior change strategies and social support to help all team members increase physical activity and applies technology to track progress and enable communication within and between teams.

-After spending the majority of my adult life researching the effectiveness of worksite wellness programs, it was easy to see that the behavior change approach to wellness was the only realistic approach that would work.
+After spending the majority of my adult life researching the effectiveness of workplace wellness programs, it was easy to see that the behavior change approach to wellness was the only realistic approach that would work.
 The scientific literature supporting the effects of behavior change is overwhelming.

 The challenge has been to integrate this science into the worksite setting.
 WellSteps and the nation’s best worksite wellness programs have embraced the AMSO model.
 It is the only model we use with our wellness programs.